-The garden was on acreage so the driveway ran down through a long avenue of trees, small trees and shrubs.
+The garden was an acreage site so the driveway ran down through a long avenue of trees, small trees and shrubs.
 Initially the driveway crossed over a shallow drainage ditch which slowly drained down to a small dam way below the house.
-The driveway ran between two big upright cast iron urns st on a concrete base.
+The driveway ran between two big upright cast iron urns set on a concrete base.
 The driveway then ran between big upright trees planted many years ago then finally turned right to eventually go up to the house on the topside slope.

 The driveway ran between two big upright cast iron urns set on a concrete base.

 The driveway ran between big upright trees planted many years ago.

 Looking down over much open space from the driveway which turns right and goes up to the house.

 The small dam at the bottom of the slope that the house looks down to.

 An azalea bush in flower along the driveway up near the house.

 Broad leaved magnolia tree as a small tree.
 See the website: